GiaNTizmO/GiaNTizmO/README.md

 Hi people!

 The world is on the brink of nuclear war and my country is actively forcing citizens to go to war.
-On the 30th, something terrible might happen, so I'm not sure if I'll come back here next time.
+On the 30th September 2022, something terrible might happen, so I'm not sure if I'll come back here next time.
 If after some time you read this text, then I envy you, because you somehow survived, for us this is an exorbitant preference.
 Thank you and good luck to live, I hope the world will become cleaner.

 "Everything that is not done is done for the better"